ylopez20/Notes/chapter_2.md

 How to determin which to use?
 Partially practice, and being *lazy*.

 Write out an example of a program that gives an indication of a kid of what they should wear based upon the tempature.

+##### Loop structure:
+  * while
+  * do - while
+  * for

+What does the flow chart diagram look like for each of these?

+Notice that each has a test in it.

+What would our algorithm look like to sum the numbers from 1 to 50?  from 1 to a number entered by a user?

+How do we approach stoping a loop?
+The most common is to use a variable to count up from 0 and test if it is less than a vlue equal to the number of times you want the loop to hapen.

+The book describes this and two other methods of using a loops test to stop the computer from going into the loop again.

+##### Combining these control structures: